Home > China Tour with TibetTibet Train Tour

 7

-Overnight at 3*Yak Hotel
+Overnight at Lhasa Snow Paradise International Hotel

 Breakfast